jgclark/BibleGateway-to-Markdown/README.md

 - This is not affiliated to, or approved by, BibleGateway.com
 - It's to be used in place of the very common usage of lookup-and-then-copy-and-paste the Bible text into a word processor
 - The web pages produced by BibleGateway.com are full of cruft: less than 5% is typically the actual Bible text.
-- The internal structure of the Bible text returned varies significantly from version to version
+- The internal structure of the Bible text returned varies significantly from version to version.
-- This is only tested on a few significant English versions that I use myself
+- This is only tested on a few significant English versions that I use myself (NIV, NIVUK, NLT, ESV, MSG).
 - I've not done any Internationalisation of this; I don't have the experience, but I'm willing to be helped by others here.
 - The internal structure of the web pages returned from BibleGateway.com also changes from time to time.
 So if things look odd, it may be because there has been a periodic change which I'm not yet aware of.